cernops/jens/INSTALL.md

 detailed in the following paragraphs.

-Currently, the deployment at CERN relies on several Jens instances on top of different virtual machines running CentOS Stream 8 with different update frequencies writing the `clone` and `environments` data to the same NFS share but on different directories (whose name is based on the FQDN of the Jens node in question).
+Currently, the deployment at CERN relies on several Jens instances on top of different virtual machines running CentOS Stream 8 and AlmaLinux 8 with different update frequencies writing the `clone` and `environments` data to the same NFS share but on different directories (whose name is based on the FQDN of the Jens node in question).
 One is the primary instance that runs jens-update every minute and the rest are satellite instances that do it less often (frequently enough to not to overload our internal Git service and to have a relatively up-to-date tree of environments that could be taken to the "HEAD" state quickly if a node had to take over).

 This allows a relatively quick but manual fail over mechanism in case of primary node failure, which consists of: electing a new primary node so the new